playframework/playframework/documentation/manual/releases/release27/Highlights27.md

 }
 ```

-We then add new APIs to make it as much straightforward as `chunked`:
+Play 2.7 fixes this by adding a new streamed method on results, that works similar to `chunked`:

 Java
 : ```java